grpc/proposal/L54-python-server-wait.md

 ## Background

-Currently, the gRPC Python server only provides a `server.Start()` API, but there isn't any API to block forever. gRPC Python server applications need to block on the main thread to keep serving explicitly.
+Currently, the gRPC Python server only provides a `server.start()` API, but there isn't any API to block forever. gRPC Python server applications need to block on the main thread to keep serving explicitly.
 The solution the gRPC Python team proposed in examples is sleeping for a while then exit.
 See code: